Science

 Algebra I

-Advanced Placement Computer Science Principles offers a multidisciplinary approach to computer science, using coursework developed at UC Berkeley.
+This AP Computer Science course offers a multidisciplinary approach to computer science, using coursework developed at UC Berkeley.
 The course’s rigorous and rich curriculum aims to broaden participation in computer science, while maintaining a strong foundation in theory.
-Students code in Snap!, a language that’s easy to use, yet offers powerful high-level tools to coders.
+Students code in Snap!, a language that’s easy to use, yet offers powerful high-level tools.
 Major ideas include abstraction, control structures, list processing, data science, networking, security, digital literacy, and seminar-style debate and free writing on current events, ethics, and the impact of technology on society.
 AP CSP students submit a portfolio-style independent programming project to the College Board in addition to sitting a multiple choice exam.

 This is an introductory course.
 Students do not need prior programming experience, or math experience beyond Algebra I.